 The most worthless of mankind are not afraid to condemn in others the same disorders which they allow in themselves; and can readily discover some nice difference in age, character, or station, to justify the partial distinction.

 – Edward Gibbon The Decline and Fall of the Roman Empire.

-In my life I’ve seen the United States the uninvaded winner of a world war, fill its cities and towns with general wealth and well-being unprecedented in world history, confront and eventually defeat the only other world superpower, fall into conflict over its imperialism, and eventually feel its world domination slipping away.
+In my life I’ve seen the United States the uninvaded winner of a world war, fill its cities and towns with wealth and well-being unprecedented in world history, confront and eventually defeat the only other world superpower, fall into conflict over its imperialism, and eventually feel its world domination slipping away.

 Observing all this from close-up but outside, I’m embarrassed to see representatives of two old and opposed ideologies blaming one another for what’s going, and will inevitably I’m afraid continue to go, wrong with the wonderful United States.
-Ordinary citizens loudly sometimes viciously support their candidates strongly allied with the Right or the Left, and popular and academic authors publish the reasonable and not-so-reasonable points of view of both sides.
+Ordinary citizens loudly sometimes viciously support their candidates strongly allied with the Right or the Left, and popular and academic authors publish angrily the reasonable and not-so-reasonable points of view of both sides.

 Most objective observers would agree with this book’s author Patrick Deneen that things are not going well: “the political system is broken and social fabric is fraying, particularly as a growing gap increases between wealthy haves and left-behind have-nots, a hostile divide widens between faithful and secular peoples, and deep disagreement persists over America’s role in the world.”
 But why this is happening has two diametrically opposed answers.
 What both sides seem to agree on is that somebody has to be to blame, and it isn’t us.